csm_kamerun_bildung_134.1014_01_a6c2012ba1.jpg

 Project goals

-In higher academic training (master's, doctorate) in Protestant theology at PTS and PUCA, the central concern is critical and ecumenical learning across ethnic and denominational differences.
-Interdisciplinary exchanges with researchers and students from other faculties and with other universities in Africa and Europe on peace and development, social sciences, and international relations enrich the program.
-At PUCA, a program of study in eco-theology and courses in trauma healing are offered as majors in collaboration with the Faculty of Agriculture and the Faculty of Medicine.
-The well-trained theologians are active in Cameroonian society as "agents of change" during and after their training.
-Their comprehensive training enables them to face the great challenges posed by social change and the current conflict in Cameroon.
+The primary aim of this project at PTS is to provide prospective pastors with a sound theological education.
+They are trained in contextual, ecumenically oriented theology for ministry in the PCC and to people in the wider community (congregation and social work).
+In the higher academic training (Master's, doctorate) in Protestant theology at PTS and PUCA, the central concern is critical and ecumenical learning across ethnic and denominational differences.
+The interdisciplinary exchange with researchers and students from other faculties as well as with other universities in Africa and Europe on peace and development, social sciences and international relations enriches the program.
+At the PUCA, a study program in eco-theology and courses in trauma healing are offered in cooperation with the Faculty of Agriculture and the Faculty of Medicine.
+The well-trained theologians are active as "agents of change" in Cameroonian society during and after their training.
+This enables them to tackle the major challenges posed by social change and the current conflict in Cameroon.

 Target group